Pressureless Tennis Balls

 Pressureless tennis balls scattered on a grass court, with a racket lying nearby

-Characteristics and Properties
+Characteristics and Properties:

 The rubber used in pressureless tennis balls contributes significantly to their characteristics.
-Since they don’t contain pressurized air, their bounce and performance are consistent, irrespective of external atmospheric conditions.
+Since they don’t contain pressurized air, their bounce and performance are consistent, regardless of external atmospheric conditions.
 This consistency makes them ideal for practice sessions or ball machines.

 Moreover, since they deteriorate from the outside in, rather than losing internal pressure, their lifespan is considerably longer.
 This can be more cost-effective for frequent players.